microsoft/semantic-kernel/docs/decisions/0040-optional-message-tag-insertion.md

     """;
 ```

-This ADR details the changes so developers need to opt in to support message tag injection.
+This ADR details the options for developers to control message tag injection.

 ## Decision Drivers

 - By default input variables and function return values should be treated as being unsafe and message tags must be encoded.
 - Developers must be able to "opt in" in they trust the content in input variables and function return values.
-- Developers should be able to "opt in" for specific input variables.
+- Ideally developers should be able to "opt in" for specific input variables.

 ## Considered Options

+- Recommend developers use CData sections where content may be unsafe.
 - Encode input variables and function return values by default.
-- Recommend developers use CData sections where content may be unsafe.

 ## Decision Outcome